jinpark-pro/swift_data_collections/README.md

     ```

 - Run the app and tap the Safari button.
 You've successfully opened a Safari view controller in your app.
 Tapping the Done button in the upper-left corner or swiping right from the edge of the screen will navigate back to the original view controller.
 You can use any URL when presenting a Safari view controller.

+#### Present an Alert Controller

+- You've now shared content through the activity controller, and you've presented websites with the Safari view controller.
+But so far, all the content has been predetermined.
+How can you open up the experience to the user?
+How can you use system view controllers to allow them to interact with your app?
+- A great way to present your user with different options is with the `UIAlertController`.
+You've seen alert controllers before. iOS presents low battery alerts when you are running low and software update alerts when a new version of the operating system is available.
+You can use alert controllers to capture the attention of the user and give them options to choose from.
+As the programmer, you can determine the text of the alert, the available options, and the code that runs when the user chooses each option.
+- In the [documentation for UIAlertController](https://developer.apple.com/documentation/uikit/uialertcontroller), read through the different symbols and consider how you might configure an alert controller.
+- For this app, you'll use the alert controller to ask the user whether they would like to take a new photo or select an existing photo from their photo library to set as the new image for the image view.
+So you'll start by implementing the alert controller inside the `cameraButtonTapped` function.
+- When you initialize a UIAlertController, you specify a title, message, and a preferred presentation style — which also determines the placement of the alert.
+Choosing `.alert` will place the alert in the center of the screen, while `.actionSheet` will place the alert at the bottom of the screen.
+- Try it out.
+Create an alert controller and set the style to `.actionSheet`.
+Add an alert action to cancel, or dismiss, the alert controller.
+And, finally, present the alert controller to the user.
+Just like the activity view controller, you should set the sourceView property so that the popover presents in the proper location on an iPad.
+You can put it all together with the following code:

+  - ```swift
+      @IBAction func cameraButtonTapped(_ sender: UIButton) {
+          let alertController = UIAlertController(title: "Choose Image Source", message: nil, preferredStyle: .actionSheet)

+          let cancelAction = UIAlertAction(title: "Cancel", style: .cancel, handler: nil)
+          alertController.addAction(cancelAction)
+          alertController.popoverPresentationController?.sourceView = sender

+          present(alertController, animated: true, completion: nil)
+      }
+    ```

+- You're now presenting the alert, but how can you respond to the user's action?
+Create a UIAlertAction and give it the title "Camera" and a style of .default.
+The alert action has a property called handler, which is where you'll write the code that will be executed if the user selects that option.
+The handler is a closure, or block of code, that will execute if its action has been selected.
+You'll learn more about closures in a future lesson.
+- For now, when you encounter a closure parameter, you can select the placeholder and press Return, which will automatically generate the closure syntax you'll need to add the code you want to execute.
+You can see an example of the closure syntax in the next code sample.
+- Imagine that you want the handler to print out the user's selection.
+Once you've created that alert action, you'll add it to the alert controller.
+Create another button that will allow the user to select a picture from the photo library and add it to the alert controller.
+- Here's how all that will work:

+  - ```swift
+      @IBAction func cameraButtonTapped(_ sender: UIButton) {
+          let alertController = UIAlertController(title: "Choose Image Source", message: nil, preferredStyle: .actionSheet)

+          let cancelAction = UIAlertAction(title: "Cancel", style: .cancel, handler: nil) let cameraAction = UIAlertAction(title: "Camera", style: .default, handler: { action in print("User selected Camera action")
+          })

+          let photoLibraryAction = UIAlertAction(title: "Photo Library",
+            style: .default, handler: { action in
+              print("User selected Photo Library action")
+          })

+          alertController.addAction(cancelAction)
+          alertController.addAction(cameraAction)
+          alertController.addAction(photoLibraryAction)
+          alertController.popoverPresentationController?.sourceView = sender

+          present(alertController, animated: true, completion: nil)
+      }
+    ```

+- Run the project on your device and present the alert controller.
+Select one of the action alerts, and notice that the string prints to the console.
+Now that you've presented an alert and responded to the user's actions, you're ready to step it up a notch.